waynevanson/fp-ts-quickcheck/readme.md

 ## Quick Start

-Grab your favourite test runner like `jest`, put the assertion call of this library into the caller.
+Grab your favourite test library, in this case `jest`, and put the assertion call of this library into the test caller.

 ```ts
 // main.ts